progrium/localtunnel/README.md

 # localtunnel

 What happened to localtunnel?
 After pioneering instant public tunnels to localhost, many people copied the project and started businesses around the idea.
 Localtunnel fell into obscurity.
-Today, Alan Shrieve's [Ngrok](https://ngrok.com) rightly dominates mindshare on the idea.
+Today, Alan Shreve's [Ngrok](https://ngrok.com) rightly dominates mindshare on the idea.

 This repo now contains localtunnel v3, a very minimal implementation (under 200 lines) written in Go using my new project [Duplex](https://github.com/progrium/duplex).
 Duplex lets you make stuff like localtunnel very easily.
 Although usable, there is no public server and the scope of the project is pretty fixed where it is.